8A-What is Capital Recovery in the Economy?

 Other Equation to find CR.

-While from revenue we have income =$5000.
-So finally, there is a loss, which is equal to (-5120.80+5000=-120.80.
+From revenue, we have income of $5000.
+So finally, there is a loss of -120.80, due to income of 5000, and a maintenace cost of -5120.80.
+The net value (-5120.80 + 5000).
 This value is the difference between the revenue and The Cost of Capital.
-Then the offer is to be rejected.
-This is the final solution done on one page using the formula for CR, Capital recovery.
+Then, the offer should be rejected.
+This is the final solution, done on one page, using the CR (Capital recovery) formula.

 The solution is by using the general equation of CR.

-In the next post we will review the different terms EAB, EAC, and EAW, there is a solved example that demonstrates the photo use of EAC to check whether an investment is profitable or not.
+In the next post, we will review the different terms EAB, EAC, and EAW.
+There is a solved example that demonstrates the practical use of EAC to determine whether an investment is profitable.

 This is the link to download the pdf files.